 Spring is such an exciting time in the preschool classroom, which so many opportunities to explore science and nature topics like butterflies.
-I made this butterfly matching sensory tray to go along with our gardening theme from Experience Preschool.
-It allows children to scoop, pour, “plant flowers’, create a garden, and match butterflies.
+I made this butterfly-matching sensory tray to go along with our gardening theme from Experience Preschool.
+It allows young learners to engage in sensory play, scooping, pouring, “planting flowers’, creating a garden, and matching butterflies.
+You don’t need a sensory table for this butterfly theme sensory play activity.
+A tray is a great way to provide hands-on activities for young children.

-Find more gardening activities for preschoolers on my Gardening Pinterest board.
+Find more gardening activities and different ways to learn on my Gardening Pinterest board.
+Butterfly art activities are featured at the bottom of this post.

 Butterfly Matching Sensory Tray

-Butterfly Matching Sensory Tray for a spring preschool gardening theme.
+This sensory tray is a fun way to introduce a spring preschool gardening theme.
 Children can scoop and pour, design a garden and match butterflies.
-Our butterfly matching sensory tray includes:
+Our butterfly garden matching sensory tray includes:

-The book A Butterfly is Patient is a beautiful book that pairs perfectly with this sensory bin.
+The book A Butterfly is Patient is one of our favorite butterfly books.
+It’s a beautiful butterfly book that pairs perfectly with this sensory bin.
 It has wonderful information about different kinds of butterflies and is beautifully illustrated.
 My kids like to look through the book for their favorites.

 The colorful tray with lots of interesting items draws a child’s interest and encourages them to explore how the materials look and feel.
 These hands-on sensory experiences are calming and promote well-rounded learning experiences about our theme.